Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Reflection Activity** (40 mins): The instructor can use the software licensing compatibility tool in the EU Academy Licensing Assistant (Resource 1) to guide learners through assessing the compatibility of different software licences (use information from Resource 2 to get further information).
-Guidance from The Turing Way (Resource 3) can also be used to consider more detailed software licence compatibility scenarios.
+- **Reflection Activity** (40&nbsp;mins): The instructor can use the software licensing compatibility tool in the EU Academy Licensing Assistant (Resource&nbsp;1) to guide learners through assessing the compatibility of different software licences (use information from Resource&nbsp;2 to get further information).
+Guidance from The Turing Way (Resource&nbsp;3) can also be used to consider more detailed software licence compatibility scenarios.
-    - Small breakout groups explore the following scenario: Consider 6 common open source software licences mentioned in the NL eScience Center module on Software Licensing (Resource 4):
+    - Small breakout groups explore the following scenario: Consider 6 common open source software licences mentioned in the NL eScience Center module on Software Licensing (Resource&nbsp;4):
         - GPL: GNU General Public License,
         - AGPL: Affero General Public License,
         - LGPL: GNU Lesser General Public License,
         - MPL: Mozilla Public License,
         - BSD: Berkeley Software Distribution, and
         - MIT: Massachusetts Institute of Technology.
-    - Identifying combinations of these licences two at a time in the EU Academy Licensing Assistant (Resource 1), select one as the inbound licence (covering the third party source code that you plan to use in your project), and one as the outbound licence (already covering your main project source code and/or planned for the distribution of your project).
+    - Identifying combinations of these licences two at a time in the EU Academy Licensing Assistant (Resource&nbsp;1), select one as the inbound licence (covering the third party source code that you plan to use in your project), and one as the outbound licence (already covering your main project source code and/or planned for the distribution of your project).
 Are these compatible with one another?
 Explore at least 3 different scenarios in your group and consider how the conditions of the inbound software licence affect your ability to use the licence of your choice on the outbound software.
     - Breakout groups should discuss in plenum their key takeaways from the activity, and whether they are common across groups.